Ashall-Bott double helps Toulouse pip Wakefield

 Wakefield could have taken a big step ahead of Toulouse, knowing victory in France would take them six points clear of their opponents, but they now sit just two points off the bottom.

-Toulouse have fared better on home turf, having also beaten leaders St Helens this season and pushed challengers Wigan all the way, and did enough to inflict a fifth straight Super League defeat on Trinity and a sixth in all competitions.
+Toulouse have fared better on home turf, having also beaten leaders St Helens this season and pushed challengers Wigan all the way, and did enough to inflict a fifth consecutive Super League defeat on Trinity and a sixth in all competitions.

 A scrappy first half saw the lead swap hands four times, with Hankinson's penalty goal putting the hosts ahead before Murphy produced a fine finish in the corner with Wakefield's first real opportunity after 20 minutes.